 Steven Davis, the software development engineer who has driven Mastercard’s global leadership in blockchain patents, reveals what really goes into a eureka moment.

-The Cybersecurity Talent Initiative brings promising new partners – from a cyber consultant for swashbucklers to a sweepstakes security intern – to federal agencies and the private sector, ensuring diversity in tech talent that keeps us all safe.
+The Cybersecurity Talent Initiative brings promising new partners – from a cyber consultant for swashbucklers to a sweepstakes security intern – to federal agencies and the private sector, ensuring diversity in tech talent.

-Chief Financial Officer Sachin Mehra shares this thoughts on Mastercard's third-quarter financial results.
+Chief Financial Officer Sachin Mehra shares his thoughts on Mastercard's third-quarter financial results.